CoreChair Active Ergonomic Chair Review

 CoreChair Ergonomic Chair Features Evaluated

-How well did the CoreChair perform in our testing?
-After all, it’s not the only ‘active sitting’ device on the market, and it’s certainly not the cheapest.
-(Although, it’s notable that the CoreChair is almost equivalently priced feature-for-feature with the Back App 2.0, once you add the Back App wheels).
+It’s not the only ‘active sitting’ device on the market, and it’s certainly not the cheapest.
+(Keep in mind though that the CoreChair is almost equivalently priced feature-for-feature with the Back App 2.0, once you add the Back App wheels).
 It’s not uncommon to see normal office chairs range north of $500.

 14-Degree Tilt in All Directions